 What to Pack for a Trip to London and the UK in Summer

-Summer can be warm but can also be very wet – be prepared for both.
-Check bbc.co.uk/weather/before your trip to get the most accurate forecast.
+Summer can be warm but also very wet.
+As you plan what to pack for London, be prepared for both.
+Check BBC Weather before your trip to get the most accurate forecast.
 Don’t be surprised if it’s grey and gloomy in the summer!

-If the forecast calls for sun, be bright and bold as you plan what to pack for London!
-Crack out the summer dresses, sunglasses and hats.
-Once again, be aware of the breezes so you might want to consider layering – sometimes jersey skirts and dresses hold their shape better than wispy skater styles.
+If the forecast calls for sun, be bright and bold!
+Bust out the summer dresses, sunglasses, and hats.
+Once again, be aware of the breeze and consider layering.
+Sometimes jersey skirts and dresses hold their shape better than wispy skater styles.

-You can never go wrong with a light leather jacket for cooler summer days and nights.
+You can’t go wrong with a leather jacket for cool summer days and nights.

-A comfy pair of sandals are great for walking about town on warm days but ankle boots and ballet flats are ideal the rest of the time.
+A comfy pair of sandals are great for walking around town if there’s sun in the forecast, but ankle boots, sneakers, and ballet flats are ideal the rest of the time.

-A note on bags: Personally I am a big fan of satchels for cities and rucksacks for countryside.
-I often feel that a satchel with a zip can be safer than many daypacks, which can also be unnecessary for city exploring.
+A note on bags: Personally, I am a big fan of satchels for cities and backpacks for countryside.
+I feel that a satchel with a zip can be safer than many daypacks, which might be unnecessary for city exploring.